 Unlike some other toilet testing organizations, MaP testing protocol and processes are entirely transparent.
-Our Version 6 test protocol is not "secret" nor does it use test materials (test media) that have no relationship to the "real" demands upon a toilet fixture.
-MaP tests use soybean paste and toilet paper as a close replicate of the "real world".
+Our Version 7 test protocol is not "secret" nor does it use test materials (test media) that have no relationship to the "real" demands upon a toilet fixture.
+MaP tests use soybean paste and toilet paper as a close replicate of the "real world" demand upon a toilet.

 Gauley Associates, Ltd.